Skip to main content

 Relationship Details

-Relationships refer to the connections between data models, linking data from different models through association fields.
-For example:
+Relationship refers to the connection between data models, which associates data from different models through association fields, enabling logical connections between the data.

 • A student belongs to a class (Student → Class)

-• An article has multiple comments (Article → Comment)
+• An article has multiple comments (Article → Comments)

-• User has a profile (User → Profile)
+• A user has a profile (User → Profile)

 One-to-One (1:1)

-One record can only be associated with one record from another model.
+A record can only be associated with one record from another model, and both sides maintain a unique correspondence.

 Example: User ↔ Profile